-CSA/OCS web-site: CSA/OCS website is a portal for all CSA applications.
+CSA/OCS website: CSA/OCS website is a portal for all CSA applications.
 It is a public facing web site.
 Annual reporting to the OCS on the gaps in services necessary to keep children in the community, as well as barriers to the development of these services (OCS annually issues the instructions and timeframes for submission of the Service Gap Survey.
 Results of the Service Gap Survey).
 Establishment of the CSA State Pool §2.2-5211: establishes "a state pool of funds to be allocated to all community policy and management teams in accordance with the Appropriation Act and appropriate state regulations."
 The state pool was created by combining specific agency funding streams that previously purchased both residential and non-residential services for individual children.
 Local Matching Funds: The majority of the funding streams that were merged into the state pool had requirements for local matching funds.
 The establishment of the CSA state pool eliminated these individual match rates and established a single specific local match rate for all funds allocated through the state pool.
 Note: Each locality's "base" match rate for CSA pool funds is determined based on the funding formula found in the Appropriation Act and includes an adjustment to that rate for certain types of services.
 Specifically, the local match rate for services defined as "residential" is 25% higher than the base local match rate.
-The local match rate for services identified as "community-based" were determined by the State Executive Council.
+The local match rate for services identified as "community-based" is 50% below the base local match rate.
+The specific services defined as "residential" and "community-based" were determined by the State Executive Council.